 Getting started with the Moving Image Archive

-The Moving Image Archive has been collecting and preserving films since 1976.
+The National Library of Scotland's Moving Image Archive has been collecting and preserving films since 1976.
 All of Scots life can be seen: adverts, documentaries, home movies, promotional films, amateur comedies, educational programmes and more.
 This workshop is designed to introduce you to the archive and guide you through getting the most from searching our catalogue.
-Workshops last approximately one hour.
+Workshop lasts around one hour.

 Discovering family history at Kelvin Hall

 Have you discovered the outline of your family history?
 Do you want to find out more about your ancestors' lives?
 Come to our workshop at Kelvin Hall to find out how to use the Library's huge range of resources.
 If you plan to register for a library card when you visit, please bring evidence of identity with you.
 This session takes around 90 minutes.